 Upstairs, the open-plan third bedroom has low beams beneath the slanted ceiling.
-This room can easily accommodate an additional double bed for larger groups.
+This room can easily accommodate up to 2 additional folding beds for larger groups.
 The fourth bedroom, containing a four poster double bed, has an ensuite bathroom which contains a toilet, washbasin, and shower.

 Just five kilometres away is the picturesque 14th century village of Montaigu-de-Quercy, with its narrow winding village streets, market square, old white stone buildings, medieval church and lavoirs (wash houses).
 Montaigu is on the medieval pilgrimage route of Santiago de Compostella.
 The town has tennis courts and a colourful lake area for swimming and boating.

 There are several other bastides, or fortified towns nearby, many dating from the time of the Hundred Years War.
 From the same period comes the fine medieval cathedral and 11th century cloisters at Moissac on the Tarn river.

 There is an outdoor market at one of the regional towns every day during the summer, which give an excellent opportunity to sample local produce.
 The region is famous for its fruits (melons, chasselas grapes and prunes) as well as for foie gras, excellent cheeses, pastries, honey, and of course, wine.